cmuparlay/pbbsbench/docs/benchmarks/comparisonSort.md

 ### Default Input Distributions

 Currently the default size is 100 Million elements.
 The small size is 10 million elements.
-The distributions are as follos
+The distributions are as follows:

 - Double precision floating point numbers generated uniformly at random from the range [0:1].